-Property maintenance was already a challenge for many low-income homeowners prior to today's heightened unemployment crisis and the rising construction costs.
+Property maintenance was already a challenge for many low-income homeowners prior to today's heightened affordability crisis.
 These circumstances amplify the need to create, enhance, and expand necessary programming to assist vulnerable homeowners in preserving the quality and safety of their homes.
-The investment is critical to health and safety of residents, the financial well-being of homeowners and the prevention of more significant disrepair and vacancy down the road.
+The investment is critical to health and safety of residents, the financial well-being of homeowners, and the prevention of more significant disrepair and vacancy down the road.